nlpAThits/BioNLP2021/README.md

 | <img src="./docs/images/mmax2_shot3.png" alt="drawing" width="100%"/> | <img src="./docs/images/mmax2_shot4.png" alt="drawing" width="100%"/> |
 | -------------------------------------------------------------------- | -------------------------------------------------------------------- |

-As can be seen, quite a few matching words are aligned (rendered in pink, e.g.
+As can be seen, quite a few matching words are aligned (rendered in pink, e.g. 'dehydratase') which should not be aligned.
+Some of these errors are likely due to forced alignment or other alignment heuristics.